How To Stop Loving A Person You Can’t Have

 4. Pursue healthy distractions

-When you come to terms with the fact that you can’t have a relationship with the person you want, the emotions you feel usually aren’t too dissimilar from those people experience after a breakup.
-That means that the classic post-breakup advice can apply here, too.
-While research shows that reflecting on a breakup may help speed up the healing process and enable you to let go of your feelings of love to find a new potential partner, ruminating on an event like this for too long may harm your well-being.
+When you come to terms with not being able to have a relationship with the person you want, the emotions you feel may not be dissimilar from those people experience after a breakup.
+For that reason, classic post-breakup advice may be helpful for coping with these feelings, as well.
+While research shows that reflecting on a breakup may speed up the healing process and help you let go of your feelings of love to find a new potential partner, ruminating on an event like this for too long may harm your well-being.

 Once you’ve allowed yourself to spend time mourning the loss, try taking action to enrich your life in new ways.
 Put yourself out there to form new social connections of all kinds, like by joining a book club, a sports league, or by volunteering.
 Pick up hobbies, learn healthy coping skills, rekindle a past relationship with family members and other friends, and focus on filling your life with new and interesting experiences.
 These are all positive ways to show yourself that you can feel fulfilled and connected without the right partner.
 Unreciprocated love can be challenging, and healing often takes time, but don’t give up.
 It can be possible to stop being in love with this person, move on with your life, and experience happiness and fulfillment.